 Our biochemists and molecular biologists study the “molecules of life”, the essential molecular components of all living organisms.
 We aim to understand how these molecules perform their functions, using a variety of modern molecular and biochemical approaches including structural analysis at the atomic level by X-ray crystallography, NMR spectrometry, and other biophysical methods.
 The knowledge gained by this research gives us opportunity to invent and develop novel ways of altering biological processes to our advantage, with applications in molecular medicine, biotechnology, synthetic biology, as well as industry.

-PhD programmes in biochemistry and biotechnology will carry out a cutting-edge research project over 3 to 4 years in an area that aligns with the expertise of one or more of our principal investigators in the fields of biochemistry and biotechnology.
+PhD programmes in biochemistry and biotechnology will carry out a cutting-edge research project in an area that aligns with the expertise of one or more of our principal investigators in the fields of biochemistry and biotechnology.
 The subject of the project may be fundamental “blue skies” science or may be targeted at an important application.
 Projects may also be related to basic science and integrate with our existing research themes, while other projects are more focused on translational aspects of our research.

 Some of our current research areas are: